PutziSan/TS-JS-React-Webpack-babel7-setup/README.md

 # TS-JS-React-Project via Webpack4 and babel7

 The project is actually only built with the latest Babel-features + Webpack4 + jest for unit-tests.
-It exists because I was not able to understand the configurations of other similar projects.

 This documentation is not intended to show how to build a React application with this configuration, but to explain each unit and their meaning of the used configurations.
 I will try to document every config-line used for this setup.